 There will be some parents who make the decision early on that they definitely want to have the test done.
-These ladies will be seen at Beard Mill Clinic at 10 weeks to have a quick scan to confirm dating and check that there is definitely only one baby.
-At this visit, three tubes of blood will be taken – one for the biochemical markers that are routinely looked at as part of the first trimester screening test and then two special tubes to be sent to the USA for the Harmony™ Prenatal Test.
+These ladies will be seen at Beard Mill Clinic between 10 and 11 weeks to have a quick scan to confirm dating and check that there is definitely only one baby.
+At this visit, three tubes of blood will be taken – one for the biochemical markers that are routinely looked at as part of the first trimester screening test and then two special tubes to be sent to TDL for the Harmony™ Prenatal Test.

-A second visit would then be scheduled for 2 weeks later, to perform a detailed 12-week scan, looking at the structure of the baby and any ultrasound markers of an abnormality.
+A second visit would then be scheduled at 12 weeks, to perform a detailed nuchal scan, looking at the structure of the baby and any ultrasound markers of an abnormality.
 The results of the Harmony™ Prenatal Test will be available at that point so will be fully explained to the parents and any necessary follow-up arrangements made.